-7. Where will Gardaí get these machines and how exactly do they work?
+7. Where will Gardaí get these drug tests and how exactly do they work?

-A statutory function of the Medical Bureau of Road Safety is to approve, supply and test systems for preliminary drug testing to An Garda Síochána.
-To this end the Medical Bureau of Road Safety will supply the Drager Drugtest 5000 to the Gardaí.
+A statutory function of the Medical Bureau of Road Safety is to approve, supply and test systems for preliminary drug testing for use by An Garda Síochána.
+To this end the Medical Bureau of Road Safety will supply the Securetec® DrugWipe 6s cassettes to the Gardaí.

-The system uses a technique called lateral flow immunoassay to detect the presence or absence of drugs at or above a predefined concertation limit.
+The system uses a technique called lateral flow immunoassay to detect the presence or absence of drugs at or above a predefined concentration limit.